For our 2022 review of the evidence base for eating disorder treatment, click here.

-So what does evidence-based treatment mean?
+To start, what does evidence-based treatment mean?
 Evidence-based treatments are interventions (“therapies”) that are supported by published research demonstrating effectiveness (the “evidence”).
-In other words, these are treatments that have been well tested, compared against other established treatments and then highlighted as producing the best outcomes.
-So what are the evidence-based treatments for eating disorders?
+In other words, these are treatments that have been well tested, compared against other established treatments, and then highlighted as producing the best outcomes.
+So what is the evidence base for eating disorder treatment?

 There was a recent exhaustive review[i] of the most current treatments for feeding and eating disorders like anorexia, bulimia, and binge eating disorder in adults and adolescents.
 Here are the headlines:

 1. In the majority of clinical trials, Enhanced Cognitive Behavioral Therapy (CBT-E) has been shown to be the most effective treatment for adult anorexia, bulimia and binge eating disorder.

 Enhanced CBT (CBT-E) was designed specifically for eating disorders.
 It is a very structured, time-limited treatment with three distinct phases.
 The primary focus of the treatment – regardless of the condition – is to establish a regular pattern of stable, flexible eating and addressing the different factors (things like extreme focus on shape and weight or mood-related eating) that keep the eating problem going.

 2. There is broad agreement that, whenever possible, patients should be treated in the least restrictive setting.

 In other words, more restrictive settings, like hospitals and residential treatment centers, are for those with the most severe symptoms or medical complications.
 Day Treatment Programs, Partial Hospital, Intensive Outpatient Programs, are more intensive and structured settings if the individual is not progressing in standard outpatient care.
 For those who are medically stable and able to participate in outpatient treatment, it is in their best interest to do so.